pincombe/factom-governance/0_Factom Governance Documents/Doc 006 - Working Group _ Committee Framework.md

             > valuable, and specific goal), then the will of the
             > community, both via written support in the created thread
             > and/or by expressing interest in actively participating in
-            > the working group, can lead to the working group\'s
+            > the working group, can lead to the working group's
             > formation.

         3. Individuals interested in joining the working group should